-- 8.1 The union shall be allowed no more than one (1) employee representative when bargaining occurs during the meet and confer process. - 8.2 The Union shall, at least ten (10) workdays before the first scheduled negotiation meeting, provide the Court with the name of the employee who has been designated to serve as employee representative in the regular meet and confer process.
+- The union shall be allowed no more than three (3) employee representatives when bargaining occurs during the meet and confer process. - 8.2 The Union shall, at least ten (10) workdays before the first scheduled negotiation meeting, provide the Court with the names of the employees who have been designated to serve as employee representatives in the regular meet and confer process.